jonnonz1/nz-statute-book/acts/public/1992/mutual-assistance-in-criminal-matters-act-1992.md

       (ii) includes any property that has been—
         (A) acquired as a result of more than 1 activity if at least 1 of those activities is a significant foreign criminal activity; or
         (B) directly or indirectly derived from more than 1 activity if at least 1 of those activities is a significant foreign criminal activity
+  - **tracking device** has the same meaning as in section 3(1) of the Search and Surveillance Act 2012
+  - **trespass surveillance** has the same meaning as in section 3(1) of the Search and Surveillance Act 2012
-  - **unlawfully benefited from significant foreign criminal activity** means a person has knowingly, directly or indirectly, derived a benefit from significant foreign criminal activity (whether or not the person deriving the benefit undertook or was involved in the significant foreign criminal activity).
+  - **unlawfully benefited from significant foreign criminal activity** means a person has knowingly, directly or indirectly, derived a benefit from significant foreign criminal activity (whether or not the person deriving the benefit undertook or was involved in the significant foreign criminal activity)
+  - **visual surveillance device** has the same meaning as in section 3(1) of the Search and Surveillance Act 2012.
 (2) A reference in this Act to criminal proceedings or a criminal investigation includes proceedings or investigations into the following matters:
   (a) revenue (including taxation and customs and excise duties):
   (b) foreign exchange control: